Fiach-Dubh/BITCOIN-YouTube/README.md

 Currently the channel is not monetized via google ads, and can't be due to google's rules.

 But if the channel(s) ever gets monetized then a revenue sharing agreement should be in order between the administrator of the Channel and the contributers.
-Ideally the contributers should recieve the lion share of the revenue generated. a 50/50 split seems greedy. thus maybe a 10/90 split would be more ideal (90 for content creators/uploaders), or instead of a percentage, the administrator would be paid a fixed rate for their time working to manage the channel and distribute payouts to contributers. this would likely be a manual process relying on YouTube monetiziation analytics.
-Payouts could be strucutured monthly, with yearly bonus payouts for any revenue generated past the first month of viewership for video's. this may not be relevant at all though, since there's no revenue genreation from this channel yet.
+Ideally the contributers should recieve the lion share of the revenue generated.
+Thus maybe a 1/99 split would be more ideal (99 for content creators/uploaders), or instead of a percentage, the administrator would be paid a fixed rate for their time working to manage the channel and distribute payouts to contributers. this would likely be a manual process relying on YouTube monetiziation analytics.
+Payouts could be strucutured monthly, with yearly bonus payouts for any revenue generated past the first month of viewership for video's. this may not be relevant at all though, since there's no revenue genreation from this channel currently, and maybe contributers and the community don't want this channel to be monetized.

 Checks and Balances: